Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Characteristics of Stuttered Speech

-\citet{dehqan2016formant} studied the second formant (F2) transitions of fluent segments of persian speaking PWS.
-They concluded that the F2 frequency extent transitions are greater in stuttering speakers than normal fluent ones.
+Dehqa \emph{et al} \cite{dehqan2016formant} studied the second formant (F2) transitions of fluent segments of Persian speaking PWS.
+They concluded that the F2 frequency extent transitions are greater in stuttering speakers than in normal fluent ones.
 The PWS takes longer to reach vowel steady state, but the overall F2 formant slopes are similar for both stuttering speakers and normal ones \cite{dehqan2016formant}.
 The PWS generally exhibit slower speaking rates when compared to normal speakers.
-Several other studies have investigated the CV formant transitions in stuttered speech. \citet{yaruss1993f2} examined the F2 transitions of children who stutter on syllable repetitions, and found no aberrant F2 transitions.
-However, \citet{robb1998formant} analyzed the fluent speech segments of PWS, and showed that F2 fluctuations are longer for voiced and voiceless stops than normal speakers.
-In a different study by \citet{chang2002coarticulation}, where 3-5 year aged children were analyzed in picture-naming task.
-The results showed that disfluent children produced smaller fluctuations of F2 transitions between alveolar and bilabial place of articulations than did fluent children, and the overall of degree of CV coarticulation is no different among stuttering and control groups. \citet{subramanian2003second} analyzed the F2 frequency fluctuations of voiceless stops, and revealed that near the onsets of CV, the stuttering children exhibited smaller F2 changes than the normal speakers. \citet{blomgren1998note} found that PWS and normal speaker in /CVt/ token exhibit no differences in the F1 (average).
+Several other studies have investigated the CV formant transitions in stuttered speech.
+Yaruss and Conture~\cite{yaruss1993f2} examined the F2 transitions of children who stutter on syllable repetitions and found no aberrant F2 transitions.
+However, Robb \emph{et al}~\cite{robb1998formant} analyzed the fluent speech segments of PWS and showed that F2 fluctuations are longer for voiced and voiceless stops than normal speakers.
+In a different study by Chang \emph{et al}~\cite{chang2002coarticulation}, where 3-5 year aged children were analyzed in the picture-naming task.
+The results showed that disfluent children produced smaller fluctuations of F2 transitions between the alveolar and bilabial place of articulations than did fluent children, and the overall degree of CV coarticulation is no different among stuttering and control groups.
+Subramanian \emph{et al}~\cite{subramanian2003second} analyzed the F2 frequency fluctuations of voiceless stops and revealed that near the onsets of CV, the stuttering children exhibited smaller F2 changes than the normal speakers.
+Blomgren \emph{et al}~\cite{blomgren1998note} found that PWS and normal speaker in /CVt/ token exhibit no differences in the F1 (average).
 The stutters show significantly lower F2 in /Cit/ tokens than the control groups.
-The formant spacing for /i/ is significantly lower in PWS than fluent persons~\cite{blomgren1998note}. \citet{hirsch:halshs-00716583} conducted a study by analysing the first two formants (vowel space) in CV sequences between the stuttered and normal group.
-At a normal speaking rate, stuttering group shows reduction in the vowel space, in contrary to the fast speaking rate, where, the latter shows no noticeable deviation.
+The formant spacing for /i/ is significantly lower in PWS than fluent persons~\cite{blomgren1998note}.
+Hirsch \emph{et al}~\cite{hirsch:halshs-00716583} conducted a study by analyzing the first two formants (vowel space) in CV sequences between the stuttered and normal groups.
+At a normal speaking rate, the stuttering group shows a reduction in the vowel space, contrary to the fast speaking rate, where, the latter shows no noticeable deviation.